MarionGatinois/WAA-project/README.md

 I choose to use my own multiuser whiteboard. (own function display, retrieved figures and drawing,..)
 You can draw but also display figures and see those of others.

-I add a 3 buttons : one to save the image locally - one to save the image on the server - one to display all images saved on the server
+I add a 3 buttons : - one to save the image on the server - one to display all images saved on the server - one to open the image in a new tab

-- To save locally I choose to use 'fs' and 'buffer' (create file to download and convert into base64 to display the image).
-I create a folder 'ImagesLocal' where all images will be saved

-- To save on the server I use MongoDb and to deploy on Heroku, I create an URL with password that is hidden (gitignore) to connect to Mongo Atlas.
+- To save on the server I use MongoDb and to deploy on Heroku, I create an URL with password that is hidden (only on heroku) to connect to Mongo Atlas.
 On Mongo Atlas I create a new database and a colection to store all images (name, date, url)

 - To display all images from MongoDb I use the same URL, I recover all images on Mongo Atlas with fetch

 Anti-Bug
 - same at exo1
-- the name of the image is automatically the name of the user
 - you can't draw if you are not connected but you can access to 'saved images' (display all images saved on mongoDB)
-- you can't draw if you are not connected but you also can't saved your image locally and on mongodb
+- you can't draw if you are not connected but you also can't saved your image on server